About the Journal

 Aims and Scope

 The Journal of Undergraduate Research in Alberta (JURA) is a peer-reviewed bi-annual journal, based out of University of Calgary.
 JURA publishes original research articles, case studies, methods and extended abstracts of undergraduate researchers.
-It accepts article submissions relating to biomedical engineering and science, including biomechanics, neuroscience, cellular biology/engineering and medical imaging, with undergraduate primary authors.
+It accepts article submissions with undergraduate students as primary authors.
 Articles and abstracts published in JURA are selected for their methodology, interpretation of results, quality of writing and accessibility for a wide audience.
 Novelty or level of contribution to respective research fields are not considered in the selection criteria.

 JURA’s Mission Statement

 First, to prepare undergraduate students for future academic publication success by providing an avenue for students to familiarize themselves with the academic peer-reviewed publication process.
 Through publishing in JURA, undergraduate students can develop their scientific communication skills and gain practical experience in all aspects of the publication process; from formulating their findings into a clear and concise article to responding to reviewers and incorporating feedback.
 Second, to disseminate the results and work of undergraduate students to the University of Calgary and the wider Albertan population in a fashion that conveys the importance and significance of undergraduate research opportunities.

 JURA is a bi-annual publication with one full edition of released in September and another edition released in January.
 Original articles, case studies, and methods papers as well as conference/symposium extended abstracts are accepted to both editions.
 Undergraduate students are free to submit manuscripts at any time; however, the deadline to be published is June 1st / October 1st for the fall and winter issues, respectively.
 JURA will still accept manuscripts after these deadlines and the accepted manuscripts will be held for the following edition.